-- attain a score of "4" or higher on the GRE Writing Exam; students scoring a "3" may be granted probationary status with additional requirements assigned; - 2. complete undergraduate preparatory courses, SPED6101, EDEC3320, and EDCP6101with a "B" or better; - complete all course work applicable to the degree with a G.P.A. of 3.0 or higher, with a grade of "B" or better in EDUC6100 and EDEC8810 or 8820, and a grade of "C" or better in all other courses having no more than two core or professional courses with a grade of "C"; - display, or be judged as developing, the dispositions expected of graduate students as listed in the section, Licensure of Teachers and Other School Professionals; and - 5. be recommended for candidacy by the Early Childhood Education program faculty.
+- 1. attain a score of "4" or higher on the GRE Writing Exam; students scoring a "3" may be granted probationary status with additional requirements assigned; - 2. complete undergraduate preparatory courses, SPED6101, EDEC3320, and EDCP6101with a "B" or better; - 3. complete all course work applicable to the degree with a G.P.A. of 3.0 or higher, with a grade of "B" or better in EDUC6100 and EDEC8810 or 8820, and a grade of "C" or better in all other courses having no more than two core or professional courses with a grade of "C"; - 4. display, or be judged as developing, the dispositions expected of graduate students as listed in the section, Teacher Education and Certification; and - 5. be recommended for candidacy by the Early Childhood Education program faculty.